biswatma/zerovoice/README.md

 ## Usage

 *   Once the application loads, ensure the "Loading..." message disappears and "Ready!" is displayed, indicating that all AI models have been loaded.
+*   **Choose LLM Mode**: Use the toggle switch to choose between:
+    *   **Browser Mode** (default): Uses the built-in SmolLM2-1.7B-Instruct model running in your browser
+    *   **LM Studio Mode**: Connects to a local LM Studio instance for more powerful models
 *   Click the "Start call" button to begin interaction.
 You may be prompted to grant microphone access.
 *   Speak naturally, and the AI assistant will respond in real-time.
 *   You can select different voices for the AI assistant using the dropdown menu.
 *   To end the conversation, click the "End call" button.

+## LM Studio Integration

+To use LM Studio for more powerful language models:

+1.  **Install LM Studio**: Download and install [LM Studio](https://lmstudio.ai/) on your local machine.

+2.  **Load a Model**: In LM Studio, download and load any compatible language model (e.g., Llama, Mistral, etc.).

+3.  **Start the Server**: In LM Studio, go to the "Local Server" tab and start the server on the default port (1234).

+4.  **Configure ZeroVoice**:
+    *   Toggle the "LLM Mode" switch to "LM Studio" in the ZeroVoice interface
+    *   The application will automatically connect to LM Studio via a proxy (no additional configuration needed)

+5.  **Start Conversation**: Begin your conversation as usual.
+The application will now use your local LM Studio model for generating responses.

+**Note**: LM Studio must be running and serving a model for the integration to work.
+If LM Studio is not available, the application will fall back to the browser-based model.

 ## Linting